 We spend a third of our lives in bed.
-It’s where we sleep every day.
-It’s also where we relax, wind down and spend time with our loved ones – whether it’s quiet reading time or Sunday mornings with the kids, how we spend our downtime is entirely down to us.
-Our bed is our little piece of sanctuary, away from the stresses of the modern world.
-If we get it right, a bed will not only last for many years to come, it also has the power to transform how we sleep and impact our physical and mental well-being.
+It’s where we awake each morning and wind down every night.
+It’s where we relax, dream, reflect and spend time with our loved ones.
+Whether it’s a quiet reading time or Sunday mornings with the kids, how we spend our downtime is entirely individual, yet equally special.
+Our bed is our very own little piece of sanctuary, away from the stresses of the modern world.
+If we get it right, a bed will last for many years to come.
+But more than that, it also has the power to transform how we sleep and impact our well-being.

-This autumn, Savoir has launched a new advertising campaign called ‘A Life Unhurried’.
-Celebrating the simple pleasure of being in bed, it features recognisable faces engaged in a variety of ‘switch off’ activities.
+This autumn, Savoir has launched a new advertising campaign called ‘A Life Unhurried’, celebrating the simple pleasure of being in bed.

 The couple selected for the new campaign are world-class ballet dancers from The Royal Ballet in London.
 Principal dancer, Steven McRae and soloist, Elizabeth Harrod are a real couple with successful careers and a young family.
 They value their sleep and downtime, which often doesn’t come until the end of a busy day.
-Shown in a Savoir bed wearing evening dress, it’s as if they have just come back from a late performance – a natural captured moment of the couple enjoying breakfast in bed.
+Shown in our heritage-inspired design, The Lenoir, the couple enjoys a playful rest wearing beautiful evening dress as if they’ve just come back from watching a ballet performance.

-As professional ballet dancers, the physical nature of what they do means well-being is a high priority.
+As professional dancers, the physical nature of what they do means well-being is a high priority.
 Sleep is an essential part of their mental and physical recovery.
-Its importance lies in its ability to improve performance during the day by assisting with memory consolidation and motor-sequencing, which occurs during sleep.
+Its importance lies in its ability to improve performance during the day by assisting with memory consolidation and motor sequencing, which occurs during sleep.
 This is necessary for dancers when learning new choreography or technique.
-It also has a marked impact of physical well-being, enabling muscles to rest and repair.
-Dancers often have classes and rehearsals on back to back days.
+It also has a marked impact on physical well-being, enabling muscles to rest and repair.
+Dancers often have classes and rehearsals on back-to-back days.
 With dancers needing to be at their peak before a performance, ensuring that appropriate recovery – and most notably sleep – is imperative for success on stage.